 Real mom fear: “I was so afraid of being in labor forever!
 I would hear these horror stories of women laboring for hours upon hours… and some for almost a day!
 I just didn’t know how I could have handled that.” — krs15

 Reality check: While it could definitely feel like forever, we can safely assure you that your labor won’t actually take forever.
-Like we said, the average length of active labor for most mamas is eight hours, so the chances of you going beyond that point are already less likely.
-And remember: the pain will most likely not be fully constant.
+Like we said, the average length of active labor for most moms is eight hours, so the chances of you going beyond that point are already less likely.
+And remember: The pain will most likely not be constant the entire time.
 Barring any extreme circumstances, your pain will become a little less intense in between contractions, allowing you to get relief in intervals.
-Plus, techniques like Lamaze and the Bradley method could really help make the pain more bearable, so make sure you study up on each well before you deliver, if you’re interested in trying them.
+Plus, techniques like Lamaze and the Bradley method could really help make the pain more bearable, so make sure you study up on each one several months before you deliver, if you’re interested in trying them.

 Real mom fear: “My biggest fear is that something will go wrong.
 I had a horrible labor and delivery with my first and my baby wound up in the NICU.
 My only fear is having another NICU baby.” – tarebear9891

 Reality check: The fear of unforeseen delivery complications happening is definitely very real and definitely warranted.
 Tons of different variables could come into play and cause something to go wrong or even just off-course—like baby moving into a breech position or maybe your contractions not coming on strong enough to move baby along in the canal.
 But many of these factors may just result in a necessary c-section—not all of them will mean that baby (or you) is in grave danger.
 And most of these scenarios will also probably be detected while you’re still pregnant, so there will be less room for surprise (and panicking).
 For example, your doctor will be able to detect baby’s positioning in the weeks leading up to labor, so any sudden shifts in movement are far less likely.
-So while it’s pretty easy to keep batting around all the what-ifs in your mind when you’re pregnant, do baby a favor and try to at least ease your worries for now.
-After all, baby feels a lot of the stress that you do; so quit your worrying (as much as possible, anyway).
+So while it’s pretty easy to keep batting around all the “what ifs” in your mind when you’re pregnant, do baby a favor and try to at least ease your worries for now.
+After all, baby feels a lot of the stress that you do, so try to keep it to a minimum as much as possible, anyway.